UnixJunkie/SEED/docs/source/params.rst

 .. _i2:

 **i2**
-  name of coordinate file for the receptor (in mol2 format)
+  name of coordinate file for the receptor (in SYBYL mol2 format)

 .. _i3:

 **i3**
   | Binding site residue list.
-  | First line: number of residues in the list
+  | First line: number of residues in the binding site.
-  | Following lines: residue number (one per line, according to the numbering in
+  | Following lines: residue sequential numbers (one per line).
-    the receptor input file).
+  | Note that if ARG38 is the first residue of the protein, its sequential
+    number is 1 and not 38.
+To avoid ambiguity we recommend to renumber the residues starting from 1 in the input file.
+Binding site metal ions have to be in the list as well.

 .. _i4:

 **i4**
   | List of points (*e.g.* ligand heavy atoms of a known ligand-receptor
-    complex structure) in the binding site used to select polar and apolar rec. vectors which satisfy the angle criterion (see parameters file).
+    complex structure) in the binding site used to select polar and apolar receptor vectors which satisfy the angle criterion (see :ref:`angle_criterion`) and discard vectors pointing outside of the binding site.
   | First line:  number of points (``0``: no removal of vectors using the angle criterion).
   | Following lines: coordinates of the points (one point per line).

 .. _i5:

 **i5**
-  | Metals in the binding site.
+  | Vectors for the metal ions in the binding site.
   | Make sure that the residue number of the metal is in the
     binding site residue list.
   | First line:  total number of coordination points.
-  | Following lines:  atom number of metal / x y z of coordination point
+  | Following lines:  atom number of metal / x y z of coordination point (vector extremity)

 .. _i6:

 **i6**
+  | Spherical cutoff for docking:
+  | coordinates of the center and radius of a sphere in which the geometry center of
+    the fragment position must be in order to be accepted.
+    This filter can be discarded by selecting ``n`` instead of ``y`` as first value.
-  Spherical cutoff for docking (y,n / sphere center / sphere radius)
+  | ``y``,``n`` / sphere center / sphere radius

 .. _i7:

 **i7**
   | Fragment library specifications
+  | First line: one character specifying the running mode of SEED:
-  | First line: run specification: dock+energy (``d``) or only energy (``e``)
+    :ref:`dock-runmode` (``d``) or only :ref:`energy-runmode` (``e``).
+  | Following lines: the first column contains the path of the fragment mol2 file
+    and the second column allows the selection of apolar, polar docking or both (``a``, ``p``, ``b``).
+The fragment position is accepted if the total energy (according to the fast energy model) is smaller than a cutoff given in the third column.
+    The second :ref:`clustering` is applied on the poses for which the binding energy of the cluster representative is smaller than a cutoff value specified in the 4th column.
+In summary:

-  | Following lines: Fragment library filename /
+  | Fragment library filename /
     apolar docking, polar docking, or both (``a``, ``p``, ``b``) / energy cutoff in kcal/mol / 2nd clustering cutoff in kcal/mol